Skeptical Brothers Who Became Passionate Believers

 Well here’s one: learning about God’s grace and forgiveness through Jesus Christ absolutely changed my life, and has provided me a remarkable journey with God and His Word for almost 50 years.
 As I grew up, my mom married several times.
 I lived in pretty much a different family unit almost every year between the ages of 3 and 10.
 It wasn’t until I was in college that I realized my family situation had been all that unusual.

-As a child of divorce, I lived with my mom, stepfather and sister.
-Then my mom, stepfather, sister and a half-brother; after that, my mom, sister and half-brother; then my mom, a different stepfather, my sister and half-brother and two step-sisters; after that, just my sister with my mom, and then just my sister with my grandparents; then with my dad and step-mom, sister, and a different half-brother.
+After my parents divorced, which broke up my ORIGINAL family of my mom, dad, and older sister.
+My mother remarried pretty quickly, so then I lived with my mom, stepfather and sister.
+Then it was my mom, stepfather, sister and a half-brother; after that, they divorced, and it became just my mom, sister and half-brother; then my mom, a different stepfather, my sister and half-brother and two step-sisters; after that, just my sister with my mom, and then just my sister with my grandparents; then with my dad and step-mom, sister, and a different half-brother.
 All before I was TWELVE!
 Somehow in the midst of all that change, I found truth that God loves me in–of all places– the Bible.
 Wow!
 What a book!
 Wow!
 What a life!!
 I get goosebumps just thinking about it!

 It’s The Difference-Maker

+Looking back now that I’m past 70, I see many ups and downs in my life, although I think most people would view me as successful.
+I’ve been blessed with a beautiful family, a long career, and a long, happy marriage.
+But here’s the deal: no one, looking at me when I was twelve, would have predicted those outcomes, and the only rational explanation I have for the good things in my life is that I found God’s love and God’s testimonies to show me the way.
 God took an insecure boy who had problems at school, addictive behavior, lack of focus, and problems at home and gifted me with the truth.
-In NO WAY did I become perfect, and in fact I often remind people that I’ve made my BIGGEST mistakes not as a pagan reprobate, but as a struggling believer.
-But God’s truth consistently reminded me that I AM LOVED, and I HAVE WORTH.
+In NO WAY did I become perfect, and in fact I often remind people that since I became a believer at 14, I’ve made my BIGGEST mistakes not as a pagan reprobate, but as a struggling Christian.
+I made foolish errors that literally blew up my world a couple of times, but God’s truth consistently reminded me that I AM LOVED, and I HAVE WORTH.
 So do YOU.
 God SAYS so!

 When you read the Bible, does it put you to sleep?
 When you go to church, do you becme bored or do you rejoice?
 Perhaps we need to get more excited when God has a message for us!
 David went away from worship declaring what God had said and rejoicing in God’s testimonies.
 We should participate in worship with the same enthusiasm.